11 Mundane Objects That Are Statistically Deadlier Than Sharks

 6. Vending Machines

-According to the Consumer Protection Safety Commission, these heavy food dispensers have been responsible for “at least 37 deaths and 113 injuries since 1978."
+According to the Consumer Product Safety Commission, these heavy food dispensers have been responsible for “at least 37 deaths and 113 injuries since 1978."

 7. Swing Sets